oleksandr-andrushchenko/FeedbacksTelegramBot/README.md

 # TODO
 * queues
-* subscribe on specific feedbacks
 * generate badge (picture) with username/rating to post in messengers
 * "list my feedbacks" command
 * "list feedbacks on me" command
-* implement notifications on subscription matches
 * manual payments
 * ban users
-* if users country/locale is out of bots country/locale - propose to go to native bot
-* log new user activity
 * allow to buy subscription even if already have one

 * Simplify country selection